Sundarbans: Geography

-The Sundarban forest lies in the vast delta on the Bay of Bengal formed by the super confluence of the Hooghly, Padma (both are distributaries of Ganges), Brahmaputra and Meghna rivers across southern Bangladesh.
-The seasonally flooded Sundarbans freshwater swamp forests lie inland from the mangrove forests on the coastal fringe.
+The Sundarban forest lies in the vast delta on the Bay of Bengal formed by the super-confluence of the Hooghly, Padma (both are distributaries of Ganges), Brahmaputra and Meghna rivers across southern Bangladesh.
+The seasonally flooded Sundarbans freshwater swamp forest lies inland from the mangrove forests on the coastal fringe.
 The forest covers 10277 km2 of which about 6517 km2 are in Bangladesh.
 The Indian part of Sundarbans is estimated to be about 4260 km2, of which about 1700 km2 is occupied by water bodies in the forms of river, canals and creeks of width varying from a few metres to several kilometres.

 The Sundarbans is intersected by a complex network of tidal waterways, mudflats and small islands of salt-tolerant mangrove forests.
 The interconnected network of waterways makes almost every corner of the forest accessible by boat.
-The area is known for the Bengal tiger (Panthera tigris), as well as numerous fauna including species of birds, spotted deer, crocodiles and snakes.
+The area is known for the Bengal tiger (Panthera tigris), as well as numerous fauna including species of birds, chital, crocodiles and snakes.
 The fertile soils of the delta have been subject to intensive human use for centuries, and the ecoregion has been mostly converted to intensive agriculture, with few enclaves of forest remaining.
 The remaining forests, taken together with the Sundarbans mangroves, are important habitat for the endangered tiger.
-Additionally, the Mangroves species present in the Sundarban area serve a crucial function as a protective barrier for the millions of inhabitants in and around Khulna and Mongla against the floods that result from the cyclones.
+Additionally, the mangrove species of the Sundarbans serve a vital ecological role, forming a natural barrier that shields millions of residents in and around Kolkata, Khulna, and the Port of Mongla from cyclone-induced flooding..
 It also protects from tsunami and soil erosion for the coastal population.